Prasad-Dhole/React-Project-1/README.md

 # React-Project-1
-This is trial folder of my first ever any project on GIT.
+This is a trial folder of my first-ever any project on GIT. <br>
 Author - Prasad Dhole